AviatrixSystems/Docs/Solutions/aviatrix_aws_transitvpc.rst

-This configuration guide provides step by step instruction on how to build a highly available AWS Transit VPC.
+This configuration guide provides step by step instruction on how to build a highly available AWS Global Transit Network.
 Below is an architecture diagram of what a general AWS Transit VPC deployment looks like, where a Hub VPC (or Transit VPC) connects many Spoke VPCs to facilitate communication between the Spoke VPCs and on-prem network.